Your choice to adopt a pet from The Animal Foundation will make a profound difference both to that pet and to the Las Vegas community.

 In most cases, yes.
 Pets that have already been spayed or neutered will go home with you the same day.
 If not, he or she will stay overnight, have their surgery and generally be available to go home the next day.
 If you know you are in the market for a pet, it is a good idea to have some things ready for your new pet such as bedding, food, bowls, and toys.
 That way, when you fall in love, you will be ready.

-The Animal Foundation does not handle requests or hold pets.
-Adoptions for qualified applicants are on a first-come, first-served basis at both our Las Vegas animal shelter location on Mojave Road and our PetSmart Charities Everyday Adoption Center (EAC) in Henderson.
+The Animal Foundation does not place a hold on specific pets.
+Adoptions for qualified applicants are on a first-come, first-served basis.

 No. The shelter is a strange and stressful place for most pets and does not provide an accurate indication of how the animals will act in a home environment.
 The most successful dog-to-dog introductions are properly staged outside the shelter environment.
 We provide step-by-step instructions on how to properly introduce your new pet to resident pet(s).